 You can’t come to Switzerland and not visit the mountains.
 There are two peaks very close to Luzern: Rigi and Pilatus.
 They are both an exciting adventure for kids as well as a breathtaking view for parents.

 To get to Rigi, take a boat from Luzern to Vitznau (directly across from the train station, Bahnhof Luzern).
 When you arrive in Vitznau, you will then board a train that takes you directly up the mountain.
 With older children, you might event consider hiking a portion of the trip in the summer.
 In the wintertime, you can sled and ski here — just be warned, this is not a sled run for the faint of heart!

 Reaching Pilatus entails taking a train to Stansstad and then a funicular up to the top.
 Like Rigi, Pilatus promises stunning views and the kids will enjoy the steepest railway in the world (a 48-degree angle!).
 Typically, in the summer, you’ll catch alphorn players and yodelers at the top of the mountain.
 Pilatus is not as enjoyable as Rigi is in the winter, so if you are planning a winter trip, it makes the decision as to which mountain to visit much easier.

-Our Family Vacation Advisors can book accommodations, recommend activities and more, all with one-on-one support.
+Our Family Travel Advisors can book accommodations, recommend activities and more, all with one-on-one support.
 Click here to send us a request >

 If you happen to be in Luzern on a rainy day, you will not be bored.
 There are several museums that are interesting to families, most notably the Glacier Garden Museum and the Verkhershaus.
 The Glacier Garden Museum, built around the glacier path that was left in Luzern thousands of years ago, can be found right by the famous Crying Lion Monument.
 The museum has several features, including a very tricky mirror room called the Mirror Maze.